deliberatedesign/frontend-tricks/attention-to-detail.md

 Keeping a strong note system is key.
 It’s difficult to remember every fix you’ve made, every command, or every process unless it is written down and can easily be searched.

-I personally take notes on every bug I've had to tackle and the fix that sovled it.
+I personally take notes on every bug I've had to tackle and the fix that solved it.
 This is not wasted effort, but instead can save countless hours.
-I could run into the same error in the future, and I will have quick reference to provide a fix instantly.
+I could run into the same error in the future, or you could, and I will have quick reference to provide a fix instantly.
 If a better fix is discovered, I make sure to update my note as well.

-I do the same for things I am just learning, even when they are very small.
+I do the same for things for what I am just learning, even when those things are small.
 The more I can go back to my notes, helps me understand it better, and I can repeat it as I become comfortable with it.
-This also prevents me having to reach out or "re-learn" something because it's been a while.
+This also prevents me having to reach out or re-learn something because it's been a while.

 We become better at our skillset with experience, so you can think of referencing your notes as an accelerator to gaining that experience.
-We can do this by accuratly recording the knowledge we have learned instead of having to become more familiar each time.
+We can do this by accuratly recording the knowledge we have learned instead of having to become more familiar and re-learning each time.